ruisp666/udacity_projects/DeepRL/Project1 Navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

+[image2]: change_kernel_jupyter_lab.png "Change Kernel"

 # Project 1: Navigation

 ### Introduction

 The work here displayed, shows how to train a DQN-based agent to play a game in a large, square world.
 The aim is to collect as many yellow bananas as possible, while avoiding the blue bananas.

+### Environment details
+An example of the appearance of the environment is given below.

 ![Trained Agent][image1]

+**Multi/Single agent**: Single agent.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+**Rewards**: A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+**State Space**: The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

-Four discrete actions are available, corresponding to:
+**Actions**:Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

+   They are represented by a vector of size 4.

-The task is episodic, and in order to solve the environment, an agent must get an average score of +13 over 100 consecutive episodes.
+**Success criteria**: The task is episodic, and in order to solve the environment, an agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started